emanguy/Curse-of-Strahd/Locations/Barovia/Overworld Features/Old Bonegrinder.md

 * With a **DC 12** insight check, the party can determine the raven is trying to warn them of the danger inside.
 It flies to [[Vallaki]] after trying to warn the party.
 * The players can see a ring of stones (**The Megaliths**) in the forest beyond the windmill.

-## Bam's Fam event
+### Bam's Fam event
 _Custom for [[Reuniting with Bam's Fam]]_

 * There are broken wagons, weapons, and puddles of dried blood strewn across the ground in front of the windmill
-  * There are also a couple carcasses strewn across the ground such as giant scorpions and
+  * There are also a couple carcasses strewn across the ground such as giant scorpions and giant toads, plus some humanoid remains
+    * With a **DC 13 nature or investigation** check, the bodies can be identified as [[Dusk Elves]]
   * [[Wham Booty]] recounts that this is where he lost contact with [[Bam's Parents]]
+* There is a raven on **The Megaliths** which is a wereraven in raven form that can tell the party more info

 ## Ground Floor
 > The ground floor has been converted into a makeshift kitchen, but the room is filthy.
 Baskets and old dishware are piled everywhere.
 Adding to the clutter is a peddler's cart, a chicken coop, a heavy wooden trunk, and a pretty wooden cabinet with flowers painted on its doors..
 In addition to the clucking of the chickens, you hear toads croaking.